 Working with Advisory Committees

-A community health advisory committee can help a community health board (CHB) connect with its community (along with other important advisory groups like Statewide Health Improvement Program leadership, etc.), although they are not required by law.
+A community health advisory committee can help a community health board connect with its community (along with other important advisory groups like Statewide Health Improvement Partnership leadership, etc.), although they are not required by law.
 Advisory committees are a formal method for generating public interaction, and are created to advise, consult with, and make recommendations to policymakers.
-They can also assist the CHB in components of the Local Public Health Assessment and Planning process, like strategic planning and community health assessment.
-Advisory committees may be ad hoc, short-term, or ongoing; community health advisory committees typically play an ongoing role in a CHB, although each CHB determines the number and frequency of meetings.
+They can also assist the community health board in components of the Local Public Health Assessment and Planning process, like strategic planning and community health assessment.
+Advisory committees may be ad hoc, short-term, or ongoing; community health advisory committees typically play an ongoing role in a community health board, although each community health board determines the number and frequency of meetings.

 - The advisory committee could, for example:

-- Discuss ideas and issues that the CHB is not yet ready to formally consider
+- Discuss ideas and issues that the community health board is not yet ready to formally consider

-- On behalf of the CHB, research new or controversial ideas, specific topics, and professional input
+- On behalf of the community health board, research new or controversial ideas, specific topics, and professional input

 - Help build consensus on difficult issues that may cut across several lines of authority (for example, serve on advisory groups of other agencies with responsibilities that overlap public health to help coordinate planning)